CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 # File for components that i found useful

+## Folder Structure

+**Even though it is a personal preference, in projects with more developers, it's always better to always follow the structure preferred and chosen by the team, this comment is only for personal projects**

+One thing the instructor does, that is not so common and i don't think it's the correct, is that he creates the folder components inside the app, aswell as the shadcn components/utils.

+This approach is not the best one, because when we put components inside app, even though it may work, it can possibly cause some problems such as:

+1. Separation of Concerns

+   The folder app/ is specifically for the routing structure of the pages inside app router.
+Reusable components are not exclusive of a specific route and can be used in different parts of the application, so it makes more sense for it to be outside app/

+2. Avoid Unnecessary Re-render

+   By puting components/ inside app/ it can lead to extra re-renderings, specially because any change inside app/ may af- fect next's cache behavior.
+Keeping the components folder outside of the app, will improve the predictability of the cache behavior and react server components

+So the best approach, in my view is

+src/
+├── app/ # Pages and Layouts
+├── components/ # Reusable Components
+├── utils/ # Auxiliary functions
+├── lib/ # Third-party configuring (ex: shadcn, prisma) ├── styles/ # Global Styling

+and if there are specific components of a route

+src/
+├── app/
+│ ├── dashboard/|
+│ │ ├── page.tsx
+│ │ ├── components/ # Dashboard exclusive component

 ## Naming conventions

 1. Prefix with \_ folders that won't have a page inside of it, in practice, it will make this a private folder for next, so